persteenolsen/pso-gatsby-blog-cms-two/src/posts/2020-01-11-java-spring-boot-mvc-security.md

 <br />

-The Below code is an old version with semilar functionallity by Spring Boot 2 using a MS SQL Database
+The below code is an old version with semilar functionality by Spring Boot 2 using a MS SQL Database

 <a href="https://github.com/persteenolsen/springboot-mvc-security" target="_blank">The source code at GitHub</a>